How to Secure Home Windows

 If you don’t have an installed alarm system, these are an affordable alarm deterrent to prevent burglars from entering a window.
 When a window is jarred or broken, the vibration of the action will sound an audible alarm.

-Window Alarms with Emit an Alarm if Glass if Broken
+Window Alarms Sound an Alarm if the Glass is Broken

 Place Outdoor Motion-Activated Lighting Around Windows